ministryofjustice/itpolicycontent/content/security/framework/moj-forensic-readiness-policy.md

 Policy statement text.</td></tr>
 </table>

 The policies outlined in this document form the baseline standard.
-Where exceptions are required, this is captured on a case by case basis in Tier 4, where approval is required from both the business group SIRO and MoJ ITSO.
+Where exceptions are required, this is captured on a case by case basis in Tier 4, where approval is required from both the business group SIRO and MoJ CISO.

 ## Forensics Readiness Policy